Category Archives: Homophobia

 “Can I give you this and invite you…”

 “You’re from the Jehovah’s Witnesses,” I interrupted.
-“Two other people came here last week saying the same thing and having out the same brochure.
+“Two other people came here last week saying the same thing and handing out the same brochure.
 I asked them what the Jehovah’s Witnesses said about gay marriage and they said you were against it.”

 “Can I read you what the Bible says about that?” she asked, her smile not breaking.